frontendmentorio/pricing-component-with-toggle/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge